zoruz/CodeIgniter4/README.md

 The [User Guide](https://codeigniter4.github.io/userguide/) is the primary documentation for CodeIgniter 4.

-The current **in-progress** User Guide can be found [here](https://codeigniter4.github.io/CodeIgniter4/).
+The current **in-latest** User Guide can be found [here](https://codeigniter4.github.io/CodeIgniter4/).
-As with the rest of the framework, it is a work in progress, and will see changes over time to structure, explanations, etc.
+As with the rest of the framework, it is a work in latest, and will see changes over time to structure, explanations, etc.

 You might also be interested in the [API documentation](https://codeigniter4.github.io/api/) for the framework components.